jessfraz/junk/README.md

-analytics-dump
+Google Analytics Dump
 ==========

-Dumps analytics data from google into a csv using the javascript client library.
+Dumps google analytics data for all profiles, properties, and accounts into a csv using the javascript client library.

-### API Keys
+## API Keys
 To apply for API access at the Google APIs Console:

 - Visit the [Google APIs Console](https://code.google.com/apis/console).
 Log in if prompted to do so.